nkuik/typescript-project-boilerplate/README.md

 - `pnpm check`: Runs all `check:*` scripts.
 - `pnpm build`: Compiles TypeScript code (add build configuration if needed).
 - `pnpm test`: Runs tests using Vitest.
+## Contributing

+Pull requests are welcome.
+Please open an issue first to discuss what you would like to change.